By Kathryn M. Kaminski, Ph.D. Senior Investment Analyst,

-Most investment strategies are susceptible to suffering devastating losses during equity market crisis.
-Given this, for almost any investor, the key to finding true diversification is in finding an investment which is able to deliver performance during these turbulent periods.
+Most investment strategies are susceptible to suffering devastating losses during equity market crises.
+Given this, for almost any investor, the key to finding true diversification is in finding an investment that can deliver performance during these turbulent periods.
 The recent losses of the credit crisis have also reinforced to investors the importance of understanding why a particular investment strategy makes sense.
-For any new or current investor in Managed Futures, it is well known that these strategies tend to perform well when equity markets take losses making them an excellent candidate for diversifying a portfolio.
-By taking a closer look into what really happens during equity market crisis events (often called tail risk events), this investment primer will take a new approach to explaining Managed Futures and explain why they can deliver "crisis alpha" opportunities for their investors.
-Crisis alpha opportunities are profits which are gained by exploiting the persistent trends that occur across markets during times of crisis.
-By gaining an understanding of why Managed Futures can deliver crisis alpha, the commonly cited benefits and characteristics which describe the strategy can be explained in simpler terms helping investors to more effectively use the investment strategy as part of a larger investment portfolio.
+For any new or current investor in Managed Futures, it is well known that these strategies tend to perform well when equity markets take losses, making them an excellent candidate for diversifying a portfolio.
+By taking a closer look into what happens during equity market crisis events (often called tail risk events), this investment primer will take a new approach to explaining Managed Futures and explain why they can deliver “crisis alpha” opportunities for their investors.
+Crisis alpha opportunities are profits gained by exploiting the persistent trends that occur across markets during times of crisis.
+By understanding why Managed Futures can deliver crisis alpha, the commonly cited benefits and characteristics that describe the strategy can be explained in simpler terms helping investors to more effectively use the investment strategy as part of a larger investment portfolio.

 What are Managed Futures

 Managed Futures, commonly associated with Commodity Trading Advisors (CTAs), is a subclass of alternative investment strategies which take positions and trade primarily in futures markets.
-Using futures contracts and sometimes options on futures contracts, they follow directional strategies in a wide range of asset classes including fixed income, currencies, equity indices, soft commodities, energy and metals.
+Using futures contracts and sometimes options on futures contracts, they follow directional strategies in a wide range of asset classes, including fixed income, currencies, equity indices, soft commodities, energy, and metals.
 Although there are many types of Managed Futures strategies, the most common type is systematic trend following.
 Systematic trend following strategies employ technical methods to identify and profit from price trends in financial markets.
-This approach can vary in the level of discretion in the trading decisions, time horizon and risk management approaches.
+This approach can vary in discretion in the trading decisions, time horizon, and risk management approaches.

 |Regulated||Typically authorized and regulated by financial supervisory authorities such as the Commodity Futures Trading Commission (CFTC) in the U.S.|